 The ballot for August, September and October 2014 nights at A Room for London has now closed.
-If your ballot entry is successful, you will receive an email by 12 midnight on 1 July 2014.
+The next ballot will open in September.
 Do sign up to our newsletter to get updates on future A Room for London ballots, and other news from Living Architecture.

 A Room for London is a one-bedroom installation that sits on the roof of Southbank Centre’s Queen Elizabeth Hall affording spectacular views through 360 degrees from a prime vantage point on the Thames.